 Duration: 3 hours

-Only towards the end of the trail, there are some narrow exposed sections above the river.
+The trail is short but towards the end, there are some narrow exposed sections above the river.
 Bring good shoes and be prepared for some scrambling.

 How to get to Chkvaleri: